 Role of the Animal Care Committee

-The Wilfrid Laurier University Animal Care Committee (ACC) is responsible for ensuring that research, teaching, or testing involving animals conducted at Wilfrid Laurier University complies with the Animals for Research Act (Province of Ontario), the guidelines and policy statements of the Canadian Council on Animal Care (CCAC), and any other relevant municipal, provincial or federal laws or guidelines.
+The Wilfrid Laurier University Animal Care Committee (ACC) is responsible for ensuring that research, teaching, or testing involving animals conducted at Laurier complies with the Animals for Research Act (Province of Ontario), the guidelines and policy statements of the Canadian Council on Animal Care (CCAC), and any other relevant municipal, provincial or federal laws or guidelines.
 The University works with the ACC to ensure that all animal users and caregivers are informed of and comply with institutional animal care and use policies.
-The ACC reports directly to Vice-President: Research, and is composed of three faculty members, one each from the Departments of Biology, Kinesiology and Physical Education, and Psychology; a veterinarian; a faculty member who is a non-animal user from the Faculty of Science; one or two lay persons from the community-at-large representing the community interests and concerns; two student representatives, preferably one graduate and one honours undergraduate, from either the Department of Biology, Kinesiology and Physical Education or Psychology; the ACC Coordinator (ex-officio); the Animal care supervisor (ex-officio); The Director: Safety, Health, Environment & Risk Management (ex-officio), and the Director: Research Services, also in an ex-officio capacity.
-The Committee is appointed by the Vice-President: Research, on the advice of the Dean of Science, and adheres to University Policy 11.5 on the Use of Animals in Research, Testing and Teaching
+The ACC reports directly to Vice-President: Research, and is composed of three faculty members, one each from the Departments of Biology, Kinesiology and Physical Education, and Psychology; a veterinarian; a faculty member who is a non-animal user from the Faculty of Science; one or two lay persons from the community-at-large representing the community interests and concerns; two student representatives, preferably one graduate and one honours undergraduate, from either the Department of Biology, Kinesiology and Physical Education or Psychology; the ACC Coordinator (ex-officio); the Animal care supervisor (ex-officio), and the Director: Safety, Health, Environment & Risk Management or the Biological/Chemical/Radiation Safety Officer (ex-officio).
+The Committee is appointed by the Vice-President: Research, on the advice of the Dean of Science, and adheres to University Policy 11.5 on the Use of Animals in Research, Testing and Teaching.

 The Committee has the authority, on behalf of the Vice-President: Research, to:

 a) stop any procedure if it considers that unnecessary distress or pain is being experienced by the animal.